spacecase123/wuseman-overlay/README.md

 # README

-   This is my personal Gentoo overlay for packages not added in portage tree and ebuilds I have not been able to find anywhere else
+   This is my personal Gentoo overlay for packages not added in portage tree and ebuilds I have not been able to find anywhere else.
 All ebuilds have been commited by 'repoman -dx commit'..

 # HOWTO